appium/appium/docs/en/writing-running-appium/ios-xctest-mobile-gestures.md

 Scrolls the element or the whole screen.
 Different scrolling strategies are supported.
 Arguments define the choosen strategy: either 'name', 'direction', 'predicateString' or 'toVisible' in that order.
 All strategies are exclusive and only one strategy can be applied at a single moment of time.
+Use "mobile: scroll" to emulate precise scrolling in tables or collection views, where it is already known to which element the scrolling should be performed.
+Although, there is one known limitation there: in case it is necessary to perform too many scroll gestures on parent container to reach the necessary child element (tens of them) then the method call may fail.

 #### Supported arguments